BOFURI: I Don’t Want to Get Hurt, so I’ll Max Out My Defense (Season One)

 What did you watch?

 Have I ever told you that I’m not really into the Cute Girls doing Cute Things type of shows?
 I’m sure I’ve mentioned it before, so it’s probably fairly surprising to find out that this was one of the first series I planned to watch from the Winter 2020 lineup.
 Part of the reason is that I enjoy the VRMMO format and I just loved the way this one looked.
-There’s not a great deal of thought the goes into what I choose beyond did the promo image grab me.
+There’s not a great deal of thought that goes into what I choose beyond whether the promo image grabs me.
 Sometimes, I’ll find I have more time and add others at random, but this was my first choice.
 So, as usual, you will find spoilers, although this isn’t a spoiler-heavy show so it’s up to you if you’ve not seen it.

 Kaede is not a gamer, but her friend Risa is and she’s convinced Kaede to buy the gear necessary for a fully immersive VRMMO called NewWorld Online.
 It’s the first day of the game going live and Risa is unable to join Kaede until she’s completed some assignments, so Kaede goes in alone.
 She is a complete noob and as a result, assigns all of her starting points to vitality.
 This makes it so that she can’t move very fast, but it’s hard to damage her HP.
 Desperate to get things moving, Maple (Kaede’s online name) heads into the forest to level up.

 After taking some advice from a couple of other gamers, Maple heads into the mountains and enters a dungeon alone.
 She ends up at the final boss and as it’s unable to do any damage to her and she has no way to attack, she ends up eating it to death.
 This unorthodox method grants her some fairly unique and special skills.
 Things continue to escalate with Maple adding more and more points to her vitality.
 She enters the first event and surprisingly finishes third even without moving more than a handful of steps.
-Maple is indestructible and her bizarre skills more than make up for her lack of mobility.
+Maple is indestructible and her bizarre skills more than made up for her lack of mobility.

 What did you think?